henryxiang/javascript-projects/nodejs-basic/README.md

 ## Node.js with ES6

-A template JavaScript project demonstrating to load and run ES6 modules with node.js using 'babel-register' module.
+A JavaScript project template demonstrating how to load and run ES6 modules with node.js using 'babel-register' module.

 ### Project structure